Philadelphia Homicide Rates Linked to Opioids

 Call a Philadelphia Criminal Defense Attorney Today

 If you have been arrested for opioid possession or intent to sell, you need the legal guidance of an experienced criminal defense lawyer.
-Call the Philadelphia Law Offices of Michael T. van der Veen to schedule a free consultation today.
+Call the Philadelphia Law Offices of van der Veen, Hartshorn, and Levin to schedule a free consultation today.
 Our lawyers work tirelessly to defend the rights of our clients and aggressively pursue the truth.